sudoTinaW/blog/_posts/2021-01-28-hashtable.md

 Analysis:

 This question needs to classify strings with same characters.
 We can sort each word in alphabetical order and save all words with same sorted alphabetical order into a list.
-To place each word into its corresponding list, we need to find the list.
+To place each word into its corresponding list, we need to search the same list many times.
 Here we can use hash map to save data as  (word in alphabetical order, list of words) .
+We build the hash map using the second way.

 [Update an Object as a Property of Another Object(Owner)](./CleanCodePractice.md)